 Ash Canyon provides some of the best mountain biking in Carson City, with some of its trails even part of the Epic Rides Carson City Off-Road racecourse.
-Smooth, fast singletrack, and spectacular views of the valley below.
-Although there is a lot of climbing on most of the trails, the trails are smooth and designed for all riders.
+Smooth, fast singletrack, and spectacular views of the valley below reward climbing efforts.
 The trails are a stacked loop system, and can be ridden in either direction.
 This provides lots of options and mileage in a small area.
-This is getting to be a pretty popular area, so be on the lookout for all trail users: bikers, hikers, and equestrians.
+Due to its popularity, be on the lookout for all trail users: bikers, hikers, and equestrians.

 To begin your ascent up the canyon, look for the Jackrabbit Trail along the south edge of Vicee Canyon (the big sand wash just south of the college).

 Official Ash to Kings Trailheads are located up the Ash Canyon Backcountry access road and Kings Canyon Road.